dendibakh/perf-book/chapters/11-Machine-Code-Layout-Optimizations/11-1 Machine Code Layout.md

 The TMA methodology captures FE performance issues in the `Front-End Bound` metric.
 It represents the percentage of cycles when the CPU FE is not able to deliver instructions to the BE, while it could have accepted them.
 Most of the real-world applications experience a non-zero 'Front-End Bound' metric, meaning that some percentage of running time will be lost on suboptimal instruction fetching and decoding.
 Below 10\% is the norm.
 If you see the "Front-End Bound" metric being more than 20\%, it's definitely worth to spend time on it.

 There could be many reasons why FE cannot deliver instructions to the execution units.
 Most of the time, it is due to suboptimal code layout, which leads to the poor I-cache and ITLB utilization.
-Applications with a large codebase, e.g. millions lines of code, are especially vulnerable to FE performance issues.
+Applications with a large codebase, e.g., millions lines of code, are especially vulnerable to FE performance issues.
 In this chapter, we will take a look at some typical optimizations to improve machine code layout and increase the overall performance of the program.

 ## Machine Code Layout